Authorize

 state parameter returned by this endpoint is server-generated

-and bound to the authorization code in Redis with a 10-minute TTL.
+and bound to the authorization code server-side with a 10-minute TTL.
 You

 must echo it back on the token exchange call.
 Your own anti-CSRF token,